Ubiqu0/Ubiquo/README.md

 ## GStreamer

 **Ubiquo** is built on top of [GStreamer](https://gitlab.freedesktop.org/gstreamer) and [WebRTC](https://webrtc.org/), using GStreamer plugin [webrtcbin](https://gstreamer.freedesktop.org/documentation/webrtc/index.html).
-Raspbian Bullseye already have installed GStreamer 1.18.4, which means that if you want ot use this version, we don't need to compiple everything from source.
+Raspbian Bullseye already have installed GStreamer 1.18.4, which means that if you want ot use this version, we don't need to compile everything from source.

 Start by cloning the repository: